5 Ways of Finding My Old 401(k)s, Including Using SSN

 A 401(k) can be in a few different places.
 Most commonly it could be with your previous employers, an IRA they transferred your funds to after you left, or mailed to the address they had on file.

-Believe it or not, Americans leave behind billions of dollars in unclaimed 401(k) accounts.
+Believe it or not, Americans unknowingly abandoned $100 billion worth of unclaimed 401(k) accounts.
 According to a US Labor Department study, the average worker will have had about 12 different jobs before they turn 40.
 So it’s easy to see how we can lose track of so much 401(k) money.

 When you leave your employer you have three options for the money you’ve accumulated in your old 401(k) account.
 You can either: